 Chickens just love their food, and treats even better, so here are some tips on what to give and what to avoid.
 Your hens will develop their own favorites and some they dislike, but with all treats it's important to feed in moderation, no more that 10% of their daily feed ration.
-As chickens have a limited amout of space in their crops, giving treats later in the day will ensure the bulk of their diet is from a balanced feed.
+As chickens have a limited amout of space in their crops, giving treats later in the day will ensure the bulk of their diet is from a commercial balanced pellet or meal feed.
 If it is particularly cold at night, a little corn (maize chips) later on will increase the body temperature as it is digested overnight.
 Some vegetable treats are best suspended from the run to give the added advantage of easing boredom, especially good in winter when there is less time to forage in the garden and more time to squabble in the run !

-We use wildbird fatball feeders with chopped fruit, carrots or sweatcorn inside, or leafy greens threaded through and suspend it so the birds can enjoy a treat without ending up with scraps of fruit and veg all over the run floor.
+We use wildbird fatball feeders with chopped fruit, carrots or sweatcorn cobs inside, or leafy greens threaded through and suspend it so the birds can enjoy a treat without ending up with scraps of fruit and veg all over the run floor.